dememos/Multiverse-of-LotR/README.md

 # Multiverse-of-LotR
-My pet project on course from Otus
+My pet project on course from Otus.
+Details about the app will be later.